- Tap into your passion and skill sets to help define and drive your new business.

 Burns, for example, consolidated her previous employer retirement plans into a SEP-IRA, and plans to continue to contribute to it annually until she is 70½.
 She also has a pension from the military.
 “In Cleveland, the cost of living is much less than it was in the Washington, D.C. area, so I can actually pay my mortgage and my monthly bills with that pension,” says Burns.
 “That's one big reason why I was able to take this leap—because I’m not going to be able to pay myself for a while.”

-A health insurance broker may save time and anxiety.
+Tip: A health insurance broker may save time and anxiety.
 Search for one at the National Association of Health Underwriters.
 Check to see whether your preferred doctors are in-network.
-Also consider opening a tax-advantaged Health Savings Account (HSA).
+Also consider opening a tax-advantaged Health savings account (HSA).
 This account works in combination with a high-deductible health insurance plan, which can help keep your health insurance costs down, and you can use the HSA to save money for future health care expenses.

 “When I was working for the defense contractor I was focused on business development, and writing proposals for contracts worth hundreds of millions of dollars,” says Burns.
 “I had to make the case for why the government should give my employer the business, so I had those communication skills.”